Generic Name: ipratropium inhalation (IP ra TRO pee um)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using Atrovent HFA?
+What should I avoid while using ipratropium inhalation?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 This list is not complete.
-Other drugs may interact with ipratropium, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect ipratropium, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.